The Lego Movie (Lego theme): Construction sets

-According to Bricklink, The Lego Group released a total of 30 Lego sets and promotional polybags based on The Lego Movie and 38 sets and promotional polybags based on The Lego Movie 2.
-It was discontinued by the end of 2019.
+According to BrickLink, The Lego Group released a total of 30 Lego sets and promotional polybags based on The Lego Movie and 38 sets and promotional polybags based on The Lego Movie 2.
+It was discontinued by 31 December 2019.

 The Lego Movie sets

 In November 2013, The Lego Group had a partnership with Warner Bros.
 Animation.
 The Lego Group announced that the first wave of sets based on The Lego Movie would be released on 7 February 2014, along with The Lego Movie Video Game.
 The 14 sets were Getaway Glider, Melting Room, Bad Cop's Pursuit, Cloud Cuckoo Palace, Ice Cream Machine, Trash Chomper, Castle Cavalry, MetalBeard's Duel, Super Cycle Chase, Lord Business' Evil Lair, MetalBeard's Sea Cow, The Flying Flusher, Creative Ambush and Rescue Reinforcements.
 In addition, three polybag sets were released as promotions which were The Piece of Resistance, Micro Manager Battle and Super Secret Police Enforcer.
 These included three key chains with a key chain attached to the minifigures of Emmet, Wyldstyle and Bad Cop.
 Each of the sets featured seven core characters, named Emmet, Lucy, Batman, MetalBeard, Unikitty, Benny and Vitruvius.

 Later, it was announced that the second wave of sets would be released in June 2014.
 The three sets being released were Emmet's Construct-o-Mech, Super Secret Police Dropship and Benny's Spaceship, Spaceship, SPACESHIP!.
 In addition, three polybag sets were released as promotions which were Pyjamas Emmet, Radio DJ Robot and Western Emmet.

 In September 2014, The Lego Group announced that a third wave sets would be released in January 2015.
 The three sets being released were Batman & Super Angry Kitty Attack, Double-Decker Couch and Bad Cop Car Chase.